 Although yet to be confirmed, a prominent Xbox Games Studios insider has reported that multiplayer will be free to play, and that Arena mode will aim for 120fps.

-All of the new weapons from the campaign will also be on offer in multiplayer, but they’ll only be available to pick up around the map as equipment weapons, according to a new blog.
+All of the new weapons from the campaign will also be on offer in multiplayer, but they’ll only be available to pick up around the map as equipment weapons, according to a 343 blog.

 HALO INFINITE FREE-TO-PLAY